weiiwang01/wpex/README.md

 1. Update all WireGuard peers' endpoint configurations to point to the `wpex` server.
-2. Enable the `PersistentKeepalive` setting.
+2. Enable the `PersistentKeepalive` setting, if the peer is behind a NAT.

 **Example for Peer A**: